Rancho Mirage, California: History

 Some of the first places of accommodation to be established were the White Sun Guest Ranch and Wonder Palms Ranch, and later Desert Air Hotel and Thunderbird Ranch in the 1940s.
-The 320-acre Desert Air Hotel was purchased by the Rancho Las Palmas Country Club in the 1970s.
+The 320 acre Desert Air Hotel was purchased by the Rancho Las Palmas Country Club in the 1970s.
 Rancho Las Palmas has Spanish architecture consisting of wood walls, Saltillo tiles, and high ceilings.
-The resort, which is the city's third-largest employer, is located on a 249-acre property in the center of Rancho Mirage, across Bob Hope Drive from The River, an outdoor shopping center.
+The resort, which is the city's third-largest employer, is located on a 249 acre property in the center of Rancho Mirage, across Bob Hope Drive from The River, an outdoor shopping center.
 It has a 27-hole golf course.

 Thunderbird Ranch, which opened in 1946, was purchased by Johnny Dawson, who established Coachella Valley's first 18-hole golf course.
 Thunderbird Country Club was established in 1950, and the golf cart or electric golf cart is rumored to have been invented at Thunderbird.
 Ford Thunderbird is also named for the country club.
-Tamarisk Country Club soon followed in the 1950s, and later an array of country clubs were established in the city: Desert Island Golf and Country Club in 1971, Sunrise Country Club in 1974, Mission Hills Country Club in 1979, the Club at Morningside (1982), Rancho Mirage Country Club (1985), and Westin Mission Hills Resort and Spa (1987).
+Tamarisk Country Club soon followed in the 1950s, and later an array of country clubs were established in the city: Desert Island Golf and Country Club in 1971, Sunrise Country Club in 1974, The Springs Country Club in 1975, Mission Hills Country Club in 1979, the Club at Morningside (1982), Rancho Mirage Country Club (1985), and Westin Mission Hills Resort and Spa (1987).
 Rancho Mirage was incorporated in 1973 from a merger of five unincorporated areas known as the "Cove communities" (Rancho Mirage, Desert, Palmas, Tamarisk, and Thunderbird), and had 3,000 permanent residents at the time.

 Agua Caliente Casino Resort Spa is the only skyscraper in the Coachella Valley.